pricenometry/api-docs/source/includes/_apiv1.md

 Parameter | Required | Description
 --------- | ------- | -----------
 access_token | true | Access token used to authenticate
-:CONTAINER | true| The available container you are searching in :QUERY | true | What you are searching for results | false | Number of Results you want back (default: 10) fetch | false | Automatically crawl new data (default: true) social | false | Automatically fetch new social data (default: false)
+results | false | Number of Results you want back (default: 10) fetch | false | Automatically crawl new data (default: true) social | false | Automatically fetch new social data (default: false)